moble/GWFrames/README.md

     python setup.py install --user

-After this, you should be able to start a new python session (in any directory) and `'import GWFrames'`, which is the basic module provided by this code.
+After this, you should be able to start a new python session (in any directory) and `import GWFrames`, which is the basic module provided by this code.
 The primary objects are `Quaternion` and `Waveform` objects, with various methods defined for each.
 The IPython notebook `Docs/Documentation.ipynb` contains extensive examples, following the outline